tmoroney/auto-subs/README.md

 ## Light Version
-> [!WARNING]
-> Possibly broken - not updated in a long time.
-Will fix soon.

-A simplified version with **no audio transcription**.
-No external libraries are needed.
-Generates subtitles on the timeline in your custom style from **a given SRT file**.
+Reads subtitles from a `.srt` file and creates themed subtitles on the timeline.
+> A simplified version with **audio transcription removed**.
+This means less setup, but a subtitles (SRT) file is required as input.
+Use this if you already have a way of transcribing video (such as Davinci Resolve Studio's built-in subtitles feature, or CapCut subtitles) and you just want subtitles in a custom theme.
-  1. Install any version of [Python](https://www.python.org/downloads/) (tick `"Add python.exe to PATH"` during install)
+  1. Install any version of [Python](https://www.python.org/downloads/) (tick `"Add python.exe to PATH"` during installation)
   2. Download **[`auto-subs-light.py`](https://github.com/tmoroney/auto-subs/blob/main/auto-subs-light.py)** and place it in the `Utility` folder of the Fusion Scripts folder.

          ...\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Utility